ksmet1977/luxpy/README.md

 * display characterization
 * reading and visualizing IES and LDT photometric files (vizualizations: 2D polar plots, 3D plots, single-bounce physical-based rendering)
 * spectral mismatch (f1', correction factors) and measurement uncertainty (under development)
+* Basic TechnoTeam LMK (LabSoft) control: do XYZ-map and Y-map measurements
 * ...

 As of May 2019, LuxPy now also has a toolbox **spectro** for **spectral measurements** with **JETI** and **OceanOptics** spectrometers: